hzeller/rpi-rgb-led-matrix/README.md

    * CLK (Serial clock)    : GPIO 11 (Pin 23 on RPi header) **(Note, this changed from previous versions of this library)**
    * STR (Strobe row data) : GPIO 4 (Pin 7 on RPi header)

-Here is an illustration of the different Raspberry Pi headers for reference
+Here is an illustration of the different Raspberry Pi headers for reference.
 <a href="img/raspberry-gpio.jpg"><img src="img/raspberry-gpio.jpg" width="600px"></a>
+Left: Raspberry Pi 1, on the right Raspberry Pi 1 B+ or Raspberry Pi 2.

 Or check <http://elinux.org/RPi_Low-level_peripherals> for details of available GPIOs and pin-header.